mixcode/https_capture/README.md

 ## The Internal

-This program is rather a placeholder for a customizable HTTP debugger than a standalone utility.
+This program is rather a placeholder for a customizable HTTP debug logger than a standalone utility.
 The core proxy function of this utility is based on [elazarl's goproxy](https://github.com/elazarl/goproxy) library, and this utility wraps the functions into a command-line program.

 All HTTP data goes through the callback functions in `handler.go`.
 Currently, all data are blindly saved into the capture directory.
 However, you may find it is trivial to filter and select the data of your interest.